EU vows to help Lithuania amid flow of migrants from Belarus

 Belarus' authoritarian President Alexander Lukashenko has announced that his country would halt cooperation with the EU on stemming illegal migration in retaliation for bruising economic sanctions the bloc slapped on Belarus over the diversion of a passenger jet to arrest a dissident journalist.

-Last week, Lithuania declared a state of emergency due to an influx of migrants across the 679-kilometer (422-mile) border with Belarus.
+Last week, Lithuania declared a state of emergency due to an influx of migrants across the 679-kilometer (422-mile) border.
 More than 1,200 people were detained after entering from Belarus last month – twelve times more than in previous years.
-Another 131 were discovered walking in the woods just over the border on Monday night, according to border control officials.
+Another 131 were discovered walking in a border wood on Monday night.

 Lithuania has set up tent camps to accommodate the growing number of migrants, most of them from Iraq, Syria, Afghanistan and Cameroon.
 The Baltic country is sending delegations to Turkey and Iraq later this month to discuss the matter with local governments.